ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 wid me.&#x27; &#x27;Then patriotism and honour,
 are nothing to you &#x27;Nuffin whatever, Sa—
 I, regard dem -as among de .vanities;&#x27;
-It is safe io say that the duBky
+It is safe io say that the duBky -
+corpse of that African will
 </td></tr></table>

 ---